Montessori Mobiles for Babies – Visual and Tactile Development Guide

 The Montessori Seagull Mobile – Sustained Movement and Visual Stability

 As a baby’s visual system becomes more organised, attention begins to hold for longer periods.
 Tracking is no longer brief and tentative.
 The eyes can now follow movement across a wider visual field with greater stability.
-It is often at this stage that the Montessori Seagull mobile is introduced.
-Like all Montessori visual mobiles, it
+It is often at this stage that the Montessori Seagull mobile is introduced, as part of the wider Montessori

 The Montessori Seagull Mobile – Sustained Movement and Visual Stability Read More »